solliancenet/microsoft-postgresql-developer-guide/06_Networking_Security/06_01_Securing.md

 ### Microsoft Sentinel

 Many of the items discussed thus far operate in their sphere of influence and are not designed to work directly with each other.
-Every secure feature provided by Microsoft Azure and corresponding applications, like Azure Active Directory, contains a piece of the security puzzle.
+Every secure feature provided by Microsoft Azure and corresponding applications, like Microsoft Entra, contains a piece of the security puzzle.

 Disparate components require a holistic solution to provide a complete picture of the security posture and the automated event remediation options.